 One of you is the needle.
 The other of you is the thread.
 A button has fallen off a sweater.
 Now what?

 The first thing you might want to do in this situation is establish blame.
 Whose fault is it that the button fell off?
 Was the thread was too weak?
 Did the needle not tie off the knot properly?
 One of you is right, and the other is wrong.

 And, just like that, the situation is no longer about a sweater needing a button.
 You’re at war.

 And it escalates.
 The more you two accuse each other and defend yourselves against the other’s accusations, the more heated the battle becomes.
 It started about being about who is right and who is wrong.
 Now it’s also about making sure that the guilty party feels plenty sorry and promises to never cause any more buttons to fall off ever again.
 The war is no longer merely about winning.
 It’s also about making sure the defeated person feels vanquished.
 It’s become about who deserves to suffer and who deserves to be punished.
 (Pro tip: Nobody ever wins those fights.)

 You’ve probably misplaced that button by now, if one of you hasn’t thrown it the other’s face.

 Maybe, angry and exhausted, you both agree to cooperate enough to sew on that button.
 But you haven’t established who’s “right” yet.
 So you throw in a few more digs to further establish your righteousness.
 After all, winning the war is more important getting that button sewn back on.
 One of you argues that you, the needle, should take charge of the situation.
-The argues that it’s really you, the thread, who knows how to get this done.
+The other argues that it’s really the thread who knows how to get this done.
 And, while you’re fighting this battle, nothing gets done except that you end up feeling terrible.